AR facilities - comparing bank and non-bank lenders

-If the CFO can draw against their AR to reinvestment in new cohorts which will generate a 20% monthly return, and can do this 4x quicker under scenario 2 then scenario 1, then the gains made from faster advertising reinvestment massively outweigh the interest costs saved by working with a slightly lower cost bank lender.
+If the CFO can draw against their AR to reinvest in new cohorts which will generate a 20% monthly return, and can do this four times faster in scenario 2, the gains made from rapid advertising reinvestment massively outweigh the interest costs saved by working with a slightly lower cost bank lender.

 In the mobile app and gaming world, it’s about more than just the headline cost of capital.
-The cost of not being able to access capital quickly can have an impact far in excess of the difference in financing costs and operation overhead in working with a non-bank lender.
+The cost of not being able to access capital quickly with a bank can have a far greater impact than the difference in financing costs and operation overhead.
 Make sure you consider the practical and operational capabilities of your lender as well as the headline costs to make the most informed choice for your business.

 Pollen VC provides flexible credit lines to drive mobile growth.
 Our financing model was created for mobile apps and game publishers.
 We help businesses unlock their unpaid revenues and eliminate payout delays of up to 60+ days by connecting to their app store and ad network platforms.